mostafaism1/cracking_the_coding_interview/Insights.md

 20. When testing a method, document your testing strategy, and include the following:

     1. Testing strategy:
-       1. Input space partitions
+       1. Input & output space partitions
        2. Type of coverage of the partitions' sub-domains:
-          1. Cross product
+          1. Covers the sub-domains
-          2. sub-domains
+          2. Covers the cartesian product of the sub-domains
     2. Comment each test case to indicate which sub-domain of each partition it covers.

 21. Related to the previous point, partitioning the input space when testing a method, leads to better test cases and better coverage.

 22. To come up with a **recursive** solution, you have to employ **wishful** thinking, which basically means to use **inductive reasoning** and to divide the solution into a **base case** and a **recursive step**.

-23. Many algorithms require that you create a frequancy map, use `Collections.frequancy(Collection<?> c, Object o)` to simplify the frequancy calculation.
+23. Many algorithms require that you create a frequency map, use `Collections.frequency(Collection<?> c, Object o)` to simplify the frequency calculation.

 24. Use `List.copyOf​(Collection<? extends E> coll)` instead of `new ArrayList<>(oldList)` whenever you want to create a new copy of a list from another list (or any other collection).